 The Oncotype DX GPS assay is proven to be an independent predictor of clinical risk and provides a risk estimate of:

 Included within guidelines

-NCCN Clinical Practice Guidelines in Oncology® (NCCN Guidelines®) include the GPS assay as a Category 2A molecular testing option for consideration in prostate cancer patients with clinically low-risk and favorable intermediate-risk disease (life expectancy >10 years).
+NCCN Clinical Practice Guidelines in Oncology® (NCCN Guidelines®) include the GPS assay as a Category 2A molecular testing option for consideration in prostate cancer patients with low- and favorable intermediate-risk disease (life expectancy >10 years).16

 ASCO’s expert panel endorses tissue-based biomarkers, including the Oncotype DX assay, to be used as part of the patient’s overall testing strategy when trying to decide between active surveillance and immediate treatment.13

 See the benefits of integrating the test into your practice